BrianJr03/myContacts/README.md

  - Limited iOS testing.
 There *may* be iOS config and other platform-specific issues.
  - After initially approving the permission to import contacts, the app will immediately close.
    - Re-open the app and it'll work as intended.

+*These issues are currently being worked on.
+If you find any other bugs or have suggestions, email me @* `thaballa79@gmail.com`